 The climate of the Marshall Islands is predominately a trade-wind climate with the trade winds prevailing throughout the year.
 Minor storms of the easterly wave type are quite common from March to April and October to November.
 The islands are not generally considered to be in the typhoon belt, but because they are low with small land masses are easily subject to flooding during storms.
-Tropical storms are rare but do occur.
-In 1854 a typhoon struck Likiep Atoll and Mejit Island (Krämer & Nevermann 1938).
-Given its location between the two places, it is extremely likely that Ailuk Atoll was also affected, albeit this is not recorded in the literature (Spennemann and Marshner 1994-2000).
-Typhoon Gay hit Jabat in November of 1992.
+Tropical storms are rare but do occur striking at Kili in 1875, 1911, 1953, 1957, 1981, 1991, and 1992.
+The devastation occurring in the typhoon of 1875 caused it's residence to leave the island.
+Typhoon Lola struck Kili in 1957 causing extensive damage to crops and sinking the Bikinians' supply ship.